 In (a tiny bit of) defense of the yahoos at Yahoo, the file that was stolen and released came from a system not developed at Yahoo.
 Yahoo bought Associated Content and renamed it Yahoo Voices.
-Yahoo Voices writers get paid based on the number of views of their work.
 Apparently no one at Yahoo thought to do a security audit of the systems they acquired when they bought Associated Content.

 Unhappily for over 400,000 people, Associated Content and later Yahoo used email addresses for user IDs.
 Other organizations do this too.
 All the time.
 In at least some cases, it is likely that the hapless subscriber used the same password for Yahoo as for the email account.
 Oops!